 Planning to breastfeed?
-It can be tough, mama.
-But you’re tough too.
-These newborn breastfeeding tips are what I found helped me the most in my 6+ years of breastfeeding.
+It’s not always easy, but these newborn breastfeeding tips to make breastfeeding easier are what I found helped me the most in my 6+ years of breastfeeding.

 When you’re just starting to breastfeed with your newborn, whether this is your first or tenth baby, there might be some challenges.
-That’s why I put together these 10 essential breastfeeding newborn tips to help smooth your path a little.
+That’s why I put together these 10 essential breastfeeding newborn tips to make breastfeeding easier.

 (Just an FYI, there are affiliate links included in this post to products and services that I found to be essential to breastfeeding my newborn.)

-Sometimes it feels like your newborn wants to nurse ALL FREAKIN’ DAY.
+Sometimes it feels like your newborn wants to nurse ALL DAY.